Samsung QN90B TV Review

 Back

 The back of the TV is mainly plastic, with fine horizontal etched lines that give off a brushed aluminum look.
-There are horizontal channels running the full width of the TV that lead to similar channels in the stand, which helps with cable management.
-Unlike the Samsung QN95B QLED, which uses an external input box known as the One Connect box, the inputs are inset into the back of the TV.
-Unfortunately, they're difficult to access if you wall-mount the TV with a fixed bracket.
+There are tracks along the back and the stand (see here), which help with cable management, but you won't be able to use those if you wall-mount the TV.
+Unlike the Samsung QN95B, which uses an external input box known as the One Connect box, the inputs are in the back of the TV.
+This means they're difficult to access if you wall-mount the TV with a fixed bracket.

 Borders